 Prescriptions for hydrocodone go out by the thousands each day, and the powerful painkiller has been the most prescribed drug in the United States since 2007.
 Pills like Vicodin, Lorcet and Lortab combine hydrocodone and acetaminophen, and a number of other brand-name medications utilize hydrocodone along with other components.
 All told, more than 135 million prescriptions of hydrocodone products are written each year.

 A 2013 change approved by the FDA made hydrocodone pills into an extended-release tablet difficult to crush or dissolve.
 Many people still overuse or misuse hydrocodone, though, and many underestimate the potential harm of hydrocodone until it’s too late.

 Used over a long period of time, hydrocodone can create both a physical and psychological dependency.
-Doctors from coast to coast continue prescribing the drug each day in a variety of forms; this includes the new pill Zohydro, the first prescription narcotic with a pure dose of hydrocodone, which was approved in 2013.
+Doctors from coast to coast continue prescribing the drug each day in a variety of forms; this includes the new pill Zohydro, the first prescription narcotic with a pure dose of hydrocodone, which was approved by the FDA in 2013.